the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

   - call #{nttdemouserphonequeue}#
   - talk about the possibility of configuring queues and prompts
   - take the call and demonstrate call forward to 2nd level
+  - demonstrate with bruno.ente@ddcoms.onmicrosoft.com, user has no phone license but still is an agent

 ## Demo: Wallboard Experience
   [Wallboard for Sales Queue](https://tendforhosting.cloudspace.se/wb/1)